Learn More

 Day 1: Adelaide, Australia

-Arrive in Adelaide, capital of the state of South Australia, and the homeland of the Indigenous Kaurna peoples.
-Wedged between the Mount Lofty Ranges and Gulf St. Vincent, Adelaide is extremely photogenic.
-Guests who arrive early can practice portrait and landscape photography while exploring local parks alive with Australian birds.
+Arrive in Adelaide, capital of the state of South Australia, and the homeland of the Aboriginal Kaurna peoples.
+Wedged between the Mount Lofty Ranges and Gulf St. Vincent, Adelaide is very photogenic.
+Guests who arrive early can practice wildlife portrait and landscape photography while exploring local parks alive with Australian birds.
 Expect to see cockatoos, lorikeets and magpies as your first Australian wildlife subjects.
-Downtown, you can find historic buildings and churches that offer a range of photo opportunities.
-This evening, gather with your Photo Expedition Leaders for a welcome dinner and introduction to our photographic journey through Kangaroo Island, Tasmania and the Great Ocean Road.
+Downtown, you'll find historic buildings and churches that offer a range of photo opportunities.

 Day 2: Adelaide / Private Flight to Kangaroo Island

-After a seafood barbecue lunch, continue to Stokes Bay to explore a range of varied habitats, from scrub to woodland to rocky shoreline and sandy beach.
+After a seafood barbecue lunch, continue to Stokes Bay to explore a range of habitats, from scrub to woodland to rocky shoreline and sandy beach.
 Each of these settings offers a chance to capture distinctive wildlife portraits of tammar wallabies, koalas, glossy-black cockatoos, Australian pelicans, hooded plovers, and a unique subspecies of kangaroo found only on the island.
 Along the way, observe how native plants have adapted to bushfires.
-Exploring the Bay of Shoals and Reeves Point, look for more avian subjects, including black swans, cormorants, crested and Caspian terns, and a suite of bush birds like superb fairy-wrens, crescent honeyeaters, rainbow and purple-crowned lorikeets, their brilliant plumage adding bursts of color to your compositions.
+Exploring the Bay of Shoals and Reeves Point, look for more avian subjects, including black swans, cormorants, crested and Caspian terns, and a host of bush birds like superb fairy-wrens, crescent honeyeaters, rainbow and purple-crowned lorikeets, their brilliant plumage adding bursts of color to your compositions.

 Day 3: Pelican Lagoon / Pennington Bay / Baudin Conservation Park